canonical/spark-integration-hub-k8s-operator/README.md

 proper configuration options for the Spark jobs that will be run with the Spark Client snap.

-The Integration Hub for Apache Spark K8s charm will need to get all service accounts that are associated with the Charmed Spark solution.
+The Integration Hub for Apache Spark K8s charm will need to get all service accounts that are associated with the Charmed Apache Spark solution.
 This implies that the charm needs to detect existing and new service accounts in order to add the corresponding configuration in the Kubernetes secrets related to those service accounts.

 ## Usage